 Interestingly enough, some studies have even shown that people who are physically intimate with their partners are less likely to develop depression or anxiety.

-Physical intimacy is one of the best ways to improve your mental health.
+Sex and intimacy can be some of the best ways to improve your mental health.

 When you feel close to someone, it's easier to cope with stress and negative emotions than when you're feeling distant or alone.